Table of Contents

 During the early 2000s, vendors began to develop convenient web-hosted applications.
 The technology allowed users to access work order software from anywhere with an Internet connection for the first time.
 To say this was a game-changer would be an understatement: Technicians could now access digital work orders from laptops, tablets, and smartphones!

 Where is work order software heading now?
 Today’s best work order software solutions are run on a cloud-based architecture designed with convenience, affordability, and security in mind.
-Most importantly, modern systems can be easily operated via a mobile app.
+Most importantly, modern systems can be easily operated via a mobile app with mobile work orders.
 Cloud-based software allows organizations to sign-up, log-in, and begin creating work orders immediately.

 Another bonus?
 These modern CMMS solutions are infinitely more reliable than their predecessors.
 Since the programs are stored on multiple virtual servers in the cloud, organizations will never experience CMMS downtime.
 If one piece of hardware fails, another turns on automatically with no loss of service